 host all all ::1/128 ident

 This means that in order to connect to PostgreSQL you must be logged in as the correct OS user.
-In this case, I am logged into the server as root.
-When I try to connect to PostgreSQL:
+In this case, we are logged into the server as root.
+When we try to connect to PostgreSQL:

 psql: FATAL: role "root" does not exist

-However, if I become the default PostgreSQL user, postgres:
+However, if we become the default PostgreSQL user, postgres:

 su - postgres

 … then attempt a connection to PostgreSQL: